-School of Social & Behavioral Sciences Mallory Knipe, Director introduced to social work and social services through a macro lens, gain an understanding of the impacts of social systems and social policies in the United States, and gain tangible skills for assessing the macro social environment.
+School of Social & Behavioral Sciences Mallory Knipe, Director

+The Social Services Minor is designed for people who are interested in understanding the social services system in the U.S. and the role of professionals in that system.
+Students will be introduced to social work and social services through a macro lens, gain an understanding of the impacts of social systems and social policies in the United States, and gain tangible skills for assessing the macro social environment.
 Students in this minor learn basic approaches to social services and develop basic skills in implementing those approaches, while utilizing a culturally competent approach.
 It as an ideal minor for students in the College of Church Leadership, Psychology, Business, Pre-Law, and ASL, among others.